Nakupenda25/msd22_schmatz_benedikt/README.md

 ## What's going on right now?

-You can check out the current exercise [here](exercise4.md).
-It is all about testing with JUnit.
-We were tasked to create a simple program and write some tests for it.
-Pretty useful stuff!
+You can check out the current exercise [here](exercise5.md).
+It's about logging with Log4j2.
+We learned how to configure it and how to use it in our code.
+We also did all this with git branches, so we could be prepared for real-life scenarios.
+Nice.

 ## Further information

-There isn't really anything to add, I think the project is pretty self-explanatory.
+In order to run some programs, you should incorporate some templates.
+You can find them [here](src/main/resources).
+Currently only log4j2 needs to be configured, but there might be more in the future.

 Be sure to check out other cool ReadMe files I created, by clicking one of the links below!